Fallout: Nuka Break

+Development

 The series was originally conceived as a film titled Fallout: Nuka Break – The Movie, which was released in early 2011 on YouTube.
 The film was so popular that Wayside Creations, a non-profit made up of "a team of Fallout fans", decided to turn it into a full miniseries, with the first episode being released in September 2011.
 A second season, funded via Kickstarter, was released on October 28, 2013.
 Wayside also made a second film called Red Star, which is set between the original fan film and the first season.
 Another project, a three-part miniseries called Tales from the Wasteland, was successfully funded via Kickstarter.

-Members of the original cast and writing team have resigned from their affiliation with Wayside Creations and won't be involved with Tales from the Wasteland or future Wayside projects.
+Members of the original cast and writing team resigned from their affiliation with Wayside Creations and weren't involved with Tales from the Wasteland or future Wayside projects.
 Wayside released a prequel series Fallout: The Wanderer focusing on the Ranger character in three episodes by early 2018.
+In 2024, in the lead up to the Fallout TV show, Zach announced a Kickstarter for a new short film sequel to the series titled Fallout: Breaking.